bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 Akin to ancient spiritual manuscripts, you have the original small book, and then there are volumes upon volumes of comments, interpretations, and examples of practical implementation.

-Getting a certification is great, but the main value you get is from the preparation.
-It’s a wonderful journey, so make the most of it.
+<p class="paragraph_highlight">Getting a certification is great, but the main value you get is from the preparation.
+It’s a wonderful journey, so make the most of it.</p>

 Start with a solid understanding of [why you want to get certified](/articles/are-certifications-worth-it), curious, open-minded, driven by a desire to expand your horizons, and ready to [dive into learning](/articles/online-research-strategy-efficient).